umair13adil/RxLogs/README.md

 ### Features:

 1. Logs events in files created seprately every hour.
 (24 hours)
-2. Files can be compressed and exported for these filters:
+2. Files can be compressed and exported for time & day filters
-   a.
-Last Hour
-   b.
-Today
-   c.
-Last Week
-   d.
-Last 2 Days
 3. Clear Logs easily
 4. Save logs to custom path
 5. Export Logs to custom path as zip file